SwasthikaDev/Machine-Learning-Basics-DataScience/README.md

 # Machine-Learning-Basics-DataScience

-This contains basic machine learning topics, properly structured and updated.
+This contains basic template for machine learning topics, properly structured and updated.
 So stay tuned always .
 Thank you for checking me out.
 God Bless you :)